dynamicdan/policy-template/template-simple.md

 | | | | |
 | | | | |

-## Guidelines - How do I support this policy?
+## Handrails to Encourage Policy Adoption

-The below guidlines provide guidance to help support the policy.
-Each guideline is relevant in a given context.
-It's important to apply critical thinking to decide which guides best align with your current situation.
+The below handrails serve to help support the policy with minimal effort.
+Each handrail is relevant in a given context.
+It's important to apply critical thinking to decide which ones best align with your current situation.

-`list failsafes, quality gates, process adoption (and link to process flow diagram), which meetings require their agendas to reference this policy, contextual system reminders etc.`
+`List failsafes, quality gates, process adoption (and link to process flow diagram), which meetings have had their agenda augmented, contextual system reminders of the policy etc.`

-### Guideline 1
+### Handrail 1

-### Guideline 2
+### Handrail 2

 ## Measuing Policy Effectiveness